 Mike Abbott, Biochemistry, ‘94, General Partner, Kliener Perkins Caulfield Byers

-View the latest data on recent college graduates Graduate Status Report here.
+View the latest data on recent college graduates on the Cal Poly Graduate Status Report.